oneandonlyshayanshahrokhi/weather-App/README.md

 # weather App
 this is the weather App i developed with vanilla js and completly responsive
 # requirement
-this app used online api and didnt need xamp or something
+this app used online api and didn`t need xamp or something